 - Both the Complainant and the Respondent will be given the opportunity to review the investigation report, identify any additional information or witnesses, and provide feedback or comment to the report.

-- The Director of Student Rights and Responsibilities (“Director”) will designate a reasonable time for review and response.
+- The Senior Director of Student Affairs will designate a reasonable time for review and response.
 Upon receipt of any additional information or comments, the investigator will issue a final investigation report.

 - Typically, the period from notice of an investigation through resolution (finding and sanction, if any) will not exceed sixty (60) calendar days.
 This time frame may be extended for good cause as necessary to ensure the integrity and completeness of the Investigation, to comply with a request by external law enforcement, to accommodate the availability of witnesses, to account for Hampshire College breaks or vacations, and to account for complexities of a case.
 Any extension of the time frame for resolution, and the reason for the extension, will be communicated to the parties in writing.